 Unlike humans, their bodies just aren’t made with the correct elements to digest onions.
-Cats are even more sensitive than dogs to the effects of onions because their hemoglobin is very different.
+Cats are even more sensitive than dogs to the effects of onions.

 Can Cats Eat Garlic, Chives, or Leeks?

-Garlic, onion, leeks, shallots, and chives are in the allium family.
+Garlic, onion, leeks, shallots, and chives are in the Allium genus.
 All allium plants contain the same harmful components that onions do, with garlic being at the top of the scale.
 Potency does play a factor, but any exposure to allium plants is unsafe.

-Because symptoms might not display for up to five days after consumptions, it’s crucial to know what to look for.
+Because the signs might not appear for up to five days after consumption, it’s crucial to know what to look for.

-If you notice any of these symptoms, don’t wait.
+If you notice any of these signs, don’t wait.
 Something may be seriously wrong with your kitty and they need you to be proactive.

 Diagnosis and Treatment

 When you take your cat to see their vet after eating onions, they will do an immediate evaluation of the situation with all the necessary tests.
-Depending on the severity or amount, your vet may push fluids, administer charcoal treatments, or do blood testing.
+Depending on the severity or amount, your vet may prescribe fluid therapy, administer charcoal treatments, or do blood testing.

-Recovery for onion consumption is very high, especially if you act fast and they receive speedy medical attention.
+The prognosis for minor episodes of onion ingestion is good if the amount consumed was minimal, you act fast, and your cat receives prompt medical attention.
 Even trace amounts of onion can damage your cat’s red blood cells, so observation and treatment are time-sensitive and crucial.

 Foods to Watch Out For